 When you have a well-developed idea for an invention, acquiring a patent can be a good idea.
-Obtaining a patent will give you the right to take legal action against anyone who infringes on your intellectual property.
-Your patent application could be rejected if your invention does not qualify or your application contains false information.
+Obtaining a patent will give you the right to take legal action against anyone who infringes on your patented invention.
+Your patent application could be weakened or lost if your invention is not adequately described.

 What are some easily preventable mistakes?

-Mistakes could limit the protection a patent gives you.
-To increase the chances of receiving approval, be careful not to make the following patent mistakes:
+Mistakes can limit the protection a patent gives you.
+To increase the chances of receiving approval, you should work with a patent professional who will work with you to understand your invention, and your business goals.
+Some inventors try to prepare and file patent applications on their own, but often make one or more of the following patent mistakes:

-- Failing to meet the requirements: For your invention to be patentable, it needs to provide a purpose, be unique and not be readily apparent.
+- Failing to meet the requirements: For your invention to be patentable, it needs to be both new and non-obvious, compared to what others have done.